What happens if I don’t renew my domain?

 When you initially register a domain, you can usually choose whether you want to register it for one or for multiple years at once.
 If you opt for a multi-year registration, you pay the fee for each year upfront.
 This means that you do not have to worry about renewals for some years.
 Moreover, by paying for multiple years straight up, you will not be affected by possible price increases that may occur in the years to come.

-However, even to multi-year registrations there is a limit.
-At some point, a time will come that you will have to renew your domain.
+However, even for multi-year registrations, there is a limit.
+At some point, a time will come when you will have to renew your domain.
 How do you know?
 At Openprovider, we will send you an email reminder 28 days before one of your domains will expire.
 You can then manually renew your domain(s) through the renewal page in our control panel.

-However, the easiest way to ensure your domains are renewed on time is use our auto-renew setting.
+However, the easiest way to ensure your domains are renewed on time is to use our auto-renew setting.
 Enabling this feature ensures that your domains will be automatically renewed, as long as you have enough balance on your account.
 Auto-renewal is turned on by default for all new users.
-If you are an older user, you can manually turn it on here.
+If you are an older user, you can manually turn it on in the control panel.